Vietnam.vn - Nền tảng quảng bá Việt Nam

 But Agnes Bluff isn't real.
 It's a creation of novelist Holly Ringland, mentioned in her book The Lost Flowers of Alice Hart.
 In the book, Ringland describes Agnes Bluff as a remote town located in the Northern Territory.

-The name has become even more famous since it appeared in the Amazon Prime Video TV series of the same name.
-In the film, Alice Hart (played by actress Alycia Debnam-Carey) finds the location of Agnes Bluff on a map, travels there, and then applies for a job at the nearby Mia Tukurta National Park.
+The name has become even more famous since it appeared in the TV series of the same name on Amazon Prime Video.
+In the movie, Alice Hart (played by actress Alycia Debnam-Carey) finds the location of Agnes Bluff on a map, travels there and then applies for a job at the nearby Mia Tukurta National Park.
 Mia Tukurta is described as a place with a beautiful volcanic crater.

-Ringland is thrilled to know that people are searching for her fictional land.
-For the author, this influx of tourists is the greatest compliment she can give to her and her work.
+Ringland feels very happy to know that people are searching for the fictional land she created.
+For the author, this rush of tourists to find it is the highest compliment she can give to her and her work.

 A scene from the film was filmed in the Northern Territory.
 Photo: News